zxqfox/bem-components/common.blocks/button/button.en.md

 #### `tabIndex` field

-Specifies a tab order between the buttons by pressing `Tab`
+Specifies a tab order between the buttons by pressing `Tab`.